Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Spectral-based GNNs (B-0)

 \subsection{Linear Approximation (B-1)}

-There exist numerous works that can be boiled down to adjusting weights of frequency components in the spectral domain.
-The goal of filter function is to adjust eigenvalues (i.e., the weights of eigenvectors) to fit the target output.
-Many of them are proven to be low-pass filters \cite{Li_2019_CVPR}, which means that only low-frequency components are emphasized, i.e., the first few eigenvalues are enlarged, and the others are reduced.
-There exist a large number of works that can be understood as adjusting weights of frequency component during aggregation.
-Specifically, a linear function of $\g$ is employed: where $\uu_{i}$ is the i-th eigenvector, and $\g$ is \textit{frequency filter function} or \textit{frequency response function} controlled by parameters $\theta$, with selected $l$ lowest frequency components.
+Changing the weights of frequency components in the spectrum domain has been the subject of several research.
+The filter function's objective is to suit the intended output by adjusting eigenvalues.
+Many of them have been shown to be low-pass filters \cite{Li_2019_CVPR}, which implies that only low-frequency components are highlighted, i.e., the first few eigenvalues are increased, while the rest are decreased.
+There are several studies that may be understood as changing frequency component weights during aggregation.
+A linear $\g$ function is used in particular: where $\uu_{i}$ is the i-th eigenvector, and $\g$ is \textit{frequency filter function} or \textit{frequency response function} controlled by parameters $\theta$, with selected $l$ lowest frequency components.
 The goal of $\g$ is to change the weights of eigenvalues to fit the target output.
-As shown in Fig. \ref{fig:b1}, A1 updates the weights of eigenvectors ($\uu_{1}, \uu_{2}$) as $\g_{\theta}(\lambda)$ which is a linear function.
-Several state-of-the-art methods introduced in the last section are analyzed to provide a better understanding of this scheme.
+As shown in Figure \ref{fig:b1}, B-1 updates the weights of eigenvectors ($\uu_{1}, \uu_{2}, \uu_{2} \ldots$) as $\g_{\theta}(\lambda)$ which is a linear function.
+Several state-of-the-art methods introduced in Section \ref{sec:spatial} are analyzed to provide a better understanding of this scheme.

+\textbf{Remark:} The aforementioned methods apply linear low-pass filtering, and the only difference among them is that the bias is different (i.e., 2 for GCN, 2 for GraphSAGE, and 2+$\epsilon$ for GIN).
+Therefore, we study the influence of bias on the filter function, and define a metric: which indicates the overall proportion change of each eigenvalue after applying the response function.
+A large adjusted value means that the filtering will enlarge the influence of the corresponding eigenvector.
+The range of the eigenvalue is in [0, 2) for the normalized Laplacian matrix \cite{chung1997spectral}.
+If let $bias$ be larger than or equal to 2, we have:

+when $bias$ is larger or equal than 2, the slope is negative, which means that the filter function is low-pass filtering: as the bias increases, the slope becomes larger, and larger weights are assigned to low-frequency spectral components.
+Therefore, the bias of all studies in this subsection is larger or equal to 2.